Cyyythe/Cyyythe/README.md

 - 👋 Hi, I’m @Cyyythe
-- I am a computer science student at Virginia Tech
+- I am a computer science student at Virginia Tech graduating in 2026
 - If you have any questions for me feel free to reach out at cody.j.cockrell@gmail.com